GPPA Application Information and Tips for Fall 2020

 - December 2019 – February 2020– Honors College admissions decisions sent to applicants.

-- December 2019 – February 2020– Interviews conducted by GPPA Dentistry, Medicine, Nursing, and Pharmacy programs.
+- December 2019 – February 2020– Interviews conducted by GPPA Dentistry and Medicine programs (Nursing and Pharmacy programs elected not to conduct interviews for 2020).

 - March 1, 2020– GPPA Applicants will be informed of their admission decision on or before this date.